-So you have finally scheduled an appointment and you are finally getting the Covid-19 vaccine.
-Here are some insights on what to do and what to expect on the day of your appointment.
+So you’ve finally scheduled an appointment and are about to receive the Covid-19 vaccination.
+Here are some ideas on what to expect and what to do on the day of your appointment.

 What do I need to bring to my COVID-19 vaccine appointment?